MEMBER MEETINGS ARE SUSPENDED

 Your BoD is working to confirm speakers on topics including but not limited to: the deep/ dark web, cyber matters, working with criminal defense lawyers, working with family lawyers, insurance fraud investigations, drone use for investigations, contracts for clients and sub contractor relationships, preparation for sworn testimony, interview methods and strategies, compliance agent functions, domestic and international privacy laws pertaining to PIs, and insurance and bonding for private investigators.

 If you have any topic suggestions or speaker recommendations, then please contact any Board member (login not required) to advise.

-WHEN: Typically occur on the third Thursday of a month or otherwise as called, doors opening approximately 6:30 pm.
+WHEN: Most often on the third Thursday of a month or otherwise as called, doors opening approximately 6:30 pm.

-WHERE: Typically in the McLean area of Fairfax County, the restaurant venue varies with availability.
+WHERE: Usually in the McLean area of Fairfax County, where the restaurant venue varies with availability.

 AGENDA: Typically includes delivery of periodic officer reports, discussion of business, presentation by a guest speaker.